cbwatkins-ctc/github-games-Student15/Readme.md

-This is the initial Read me file for Students
+This is the initial Read me file for StudentsThe Change